Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithAct : Faithful-First Planning and Acting

-The overall reasoning process of FaithAct is summarized in Algorithm~\ref{algo:fplan}, which follows a \emph{refine-based} procedure.
-After verification, any reasoning step that fails to meet the perceptual faithfulness threshold is not discarded outright but revised through a \emph{refine-based reasoning} process.
-In this phase, the planner re-invokes the MLLM with updated evidence from the verifier, such as object existence labels, bounding boxes, and counts, to regenerate or adjust the unfaithful step.
-The refinement prompt explicitly conditions on verified visual information, guiding the model to produce a reasoning trace that remains consistent with perceptual evidence while maintaining logical continuity.
-This iterative correction mechanism ensures that FaithAct preserves both interpretability and grounding, progressively improving the reasoning chain through verified feedback.
-Further implementation and prompt details are provided in Appendix~\ref{appendix:f_plan_prompts}.
+The overall reasoning process of \textsc{FaithAct} is summarized in Algorithm~\ref{algo:fplan} in Appx.~\ref{appendix:algo}, which follows a \emph{refine-based} procedure.
+After verification, any reasoning step that fails to meet the perceptual faithfulness threshold is not discarded outright but revised through an \emph{action-guided refinement} process.
+In this phase, the planner re-invokes the MLLM with updated evidence from the evaluator, such as object existence labels, bounding boxes, and counts, to regenerate or adjust the unfaithful steps.
+The refinement prompt guides the model to produce a reasoning trace that remains consistent with perceptual evidence while maintaining logical continuity.
+This action-guided correction mechanism ensures that \textsc{FaithAct} preserves both interpretability and grounding, progressively improving the reasoning chain through verified feedback.
+Further implementation and prompt details are provided in Appx.~\ref{appendix:f_plan_prompts}.